peterbourgon/caspaxos/README.md

 }
 ```

+#### 4

-> **4.** The proposer waits for F+1 confirmations.
-If they all contain the empty
+> The proposer waits for F+1 confirmations.
+If they all contain the empty value,
-> value, then the proposer defines the current state as Ø; otherwise, it picks
+> then the proposer defines the current state as Ø; otherwise, it picks the
-> the value of the tuple with the highest ballot number.
+> value of the tuple with the highest ballot number.
 >
 > [The proposer] applies the _f_ function to the current state and sends the
 > result[ing] new state, along with the generated ballot number B (i.e. an